for Students without Disabilities

 This letter is sent once.
 You don't need to send another letter of your intent to home educate to the ESD unless you move to a new Educational Service District.

 This is the basic letter of notification for all home educators.
-It has some modifications for children with special needs which will be discussed on page 4.
+It has some modifications for children with special needs which are discussed here.

 Home educated children are required to be evaluated in grades 3, 5, 8 and 10.
 There are three exceptions to this schedule.
 1) If your children have been withdrawn from public or private school, you wait at least 18 months to evaluate their education.
 Then they are evaluated during the next scheduled grade.
 For example, you withdraw your child from public school near the end of 4th grade.
 18 months would place your child in the beginning of 6th grade.
 He will not need to be evaluated until sometime in the 8th grade.
 2) If your child desires to participate in interscholastic sports, he or she will have to take an annual achievement test to maintain eligibility.
 3) If a child falls below the 15th percentile, he or she has to take an annual test as long as the score keeps falling.